 To begin your keyword research, simply type your basic keyword into the box marked word or phrase, enter the captcha code, and click search.
 Google will present you with a list of words and phrases related to your chosen keyword.
 Clicking on the various headings will sort your list accordingly.
 If you want to find the keywords with the highest number of searches locally (local in this case is your country), click “Local Monthly Searches” and the list will sort itself.

 For basic keyword research, you can ignore the column labeled “competition” as that is relevant only when choosing keywords for an Adwords campaign.
 It has nothing to do with keyword competition.
 You should, however, change your search preference from “broad” to “exact” in the left column.
-Be aware that exact match means what it says while broad match can be quite misleading and drive you nuts.
+Be aware that an exact match means what it says while a broad match can be quite misleading and drive you nuts.

 When you have a list of ten keywords, add them to a spreadsheet or Google docs.
 You’ll need them (to know where to put them) in the next section.